 MEET OUR VETERANS : Ted Deen WW2 vet (Wills Point)

-Wills Point resident Ted Deen was born in Van Zandt County on February 10, 1925.
-He recently celebrated his 94th birthday.
+Wills Point resident Ted Deen was born in Van Zandt County on February 10, 1925 and passed away July 7th, 2019.
 He had three brothers and one sister.
 Two brothers, Billy and Jack served in the military, and the oldest Dewitt.

 His father John Edgar Deen started the tractor business in 1933 named J.E.
 Deen and Sons, and later changed to Deen Implements.
 Last year the company again changed its name to Deen’s Kubota, located in Forney and Wills Point.